prateekpatil711/Dump/CSKM.md

 #### Annotations Explained

+- `vault.hashicorp.com/secret-volume-path-tls.crt`: Specifies the directory or volume mount location where the certificate file will be stored within the pod.
+- `vault.hashicorp.com/agent-inject-file-tls.crt`: Defines the filename for the certificate at the specified location.
-- `vault.hashicorp.com/secret-volume-path-tls.key`: Specifies the directory or volume mount location where the file will be stored within the pod.
+- `vault.hashicorp.com/secret-volume-path-tls.key`: Specifies the directory or volume mount location where the key file will be stored within the pod.
-- `vault.hashicorp.com/agent-inject-file-tls.key`: Defines the filename for the stored certificate or key at the specified location.
+- `vault.hashicorp.com/agent-inject-file-tls.key`: Defines the filename for the key at the specified location.

-By using these configurations, you ensure that your CKEY pod receives the necessary certificates, managed dynamically by HashiCorp Vault, and properly mounted for secure usage.
+By applying these configurations, you ensure that your KECY pod receives the required certificates managed dynamically by HashiCorp Vault and correctly mounts them for secure usage.